Blog-Reference on Jan 31

 ► MMT: Academic snake oil for the people

 MMTers in general and Stephanie Kelton, in particular, have a problem.
-As useful idiots for the Oligarchy, they preach for years now Make deficits―don’t tax.
+As useful idiots for the Oligarchy, they have preached for years now 'make deficits―don’t tax'.
 Taxes are NOT needed for spending, only for inflation control, and there is NO inflation.

 But now this happens: Alexandria Ocasio-Cortez and Senator Elizabeth Warren come forward with a marginal tax rate of 70% and a new wealth tax.

 From the MMT standpoint, this is madness the super-rich have to blame themselves for.
 See

 ► Stephanie Kelton and the self-destructive stupidity of the super-rich

 ► MMT is NOT bold policy but spineless fraud

 You say: “Pointing out that playing a zero sum game of finding tax revenue from someone before you fund something else is unnecessary is not the same as saying ‘dont tax the rich’.”

 No, it is NOT the same, and I never said so.
 The fact is that MMTers say (i) don’t tax for revenue and (ii) don’t tax the rich: “Bill Mitchell is politically consistent.
 He not only promotes deficit spending but also downplays the idea of taxing the rich and closing their tax havens: ‘Do we need the rich’s money?’
 ‘No’.”#1